wp-plugins/custom-content-shortcode/readme.txt

 * The shortcode **[loop]** performs query loops, for creating content layouts -- for example, displaying available products in a category, or excerpts of the 5 most recent posts with thumbnails.

-In addition:
+In addition, you can:

+* Load page-specific CSS/JavaScript file or script from custom fields

 * Enable **gallery fields** for chosen post types, where images can be added, removed and ordered

-* Load page-specific CSS/JavaScript file or script from custom fields
+* Display images from the gallery field using the native gallery, a gallery shortcode of you choice, or a Bootstrap carousel

+* Display a menu using Bootstrap navbar with dropdown

 = Basic examples =
 <br />